1. Up drown court, England:

 1. Octave:

-verse form consisting of eight lines of iambic pentameter (in English) or of hendecasyllables (in Italian).
+An octave is a verse form consisting of eight lines of iambic pentameter (in English) or of hendecasyllables (in Italian).
 The most common rhyme scheme for an octave is abba abba.

-Petrarchan sonnet, which ends with a contrasting sestet.
+An octave is the first part of a Petrarchan sonnet, which ends with a contrasting sestet.
 In traditional Italian sonnets the octave always ends with a conclusion of one idea, giving way to another idea in the sestet.
 Some English sonnets break that rule, often to striking effect.
 For example in Milton's Sonnet 19, the sestet begins early, halfway through the last line of the octave:

 When I consider how my light is spent